roman-milk/roman-milk.github.io/cassandras-cum-party.md

+===

- ****** Cassandra's Cum Party ****** bygeronimo_appleby© Spurts of hot semen spattered onto Cassandra's tongue, and drops of the stuff sprayed wildly as Gary jerked his cock violently in the throes of his pleasure.
+Spurts of hot semen spattered onto Cassandra's tongue, and drops of the stuff sprayed wildly as Gary jerked his cock violently in the throes of his pleasure.
 Spatters of goo hit Cassandra's chest and throat as Gary's cock flicked the hot stuff here and there, leaving the woman liberally smeared with spunk after only two loads.

  'I want to fuck,' Cassandra called out.
 'I want a big cock inside me...Now!'